Deborah Chow: Career

 Chow began her career writing and directing short films while studying film at university and broke out with her first feature film, The High Cost of Living, in 2010.
 As a film director, she has worked with notable actors James Urbaniak, Zach Braff and Isabelle Blais, among others.

 As a television director, she has worked on the BBC show Copper, the CW programs Reign and Beauty and the Beast, the CBC show Murdoch Mysteries and the USA Network series Mr. Robot.
-She also directed the adaptation of Flowers in the Attic on Lifetime, which starred Heather Graham and Mad Men's Kiernan Shipka.
+She also directed the adaptation of Flowers in the Attic on Lifetime, which starred Heather Graham and Kiernan Shipka.

 Chow served as director of two episodes of the Disney+ exclusive streaming television series, Star Wars: The Mandalorian, in which she also had a cameo role as a New Republic X-wing pilot.
 She was announced as the sole director for the Disney+ series that centers on Obi-Wan Kenobi.
 Lucasfilm President Kathleen Kennedy stated that "We really wanted to select a director who is able to explore both the quiet determination and rich mystique of Obi-Wan in a way that folds seamlessly into the Star Wars saga.
 Based on her phenomenal work developing our characters in The Mandalorian, I'm absolutely confident Deborah is the right director to tell this story."

 Chow directed the music video for "Black Summer", the first single off of the Red Hot Chili Peppers 2022 album, Unlimited Love.